EndeavoringOrb/EndeavoringOrb.github.io/_pages/SCAI.md

 Sensing Health
 ------
 SCAI senses damage using another neural network.
 Health is always displayed in the bottom left corner of the screen.
 The neural network looks at one number at a time to classify them, and I run the neural network on each of the spots where health numbers could occur.
-It then concatenate the numbers together to get the actual health.
+It then concatenates the numbers together to get the actual health.
 The health image that is captured looks like this.
 ![An image showing what the health looks like.](https://github.com/EndeavoringOrb/EndeavoringOrb.github.io/blob/main/files/health_full.png?raw=true)
 It is split up into 3 sections, then each of those sections are processed independently.